 On the other hand, anecdotal reports in the medical literature have described some cases of DLBCL of the stomach that have responded to antibiotic therapy including individuals who have gone into complete remission.
 Some researchers advocate that all individuals with DLBCL of the stomach and H. pylori infection should receive antibiotic therapy.
 Other researchers believe more research is necessary to determine whether antibiotic therapy is appropriate for treating this form of gastric lymphoma.

 Some individuals with MALT gastric lymphoma may not respond to therapy with antibiotics.
-In these cases, in cases of advanced MALT lymphoma, and in cases of the more aggressive DLBCL of the stomach, more conventional cancer therapies are often necessary.
-This includes surgery, radiation therapy, chemotherapy or a combination of therapies.
-Radiation therapy is a treatment method that uses radiation to destroy cancer cells.
-Chemotherapy is the use of several different drugs alone or in combination to kill cancer cells.
+In these cases, radiation therapy to the stomach is often used.
+A dose of 30 Gy or 3000 cGy is typically given.
+In cases of advanced MALT lymphoma, and in cases of the more aggressive DLBCL of the stomach, chemotherapy is often used with or without radiation therapy.
+Higher doses of radiation (36 Gy or 3600 cGy) are used for cases of DLBCL of the stomach.
+Radiation therapy is a treatment method that uses radiation to destroy cancer cells using beams generated from a linear accelerator (a large advanced X-ray machine) aimed at the tumor.
+Chemotherapy is the use of several different drugs (given intravenously) alone or in combination to kill cancer cells.

 The most common chemotherapeutic regimen used to treat individuals with DLBCL of the stomach is R-CHOP.
 The "R" stands for rituximab (Rituxan®), a biological therapy (or immunotherapy), which has been highly successful in treating many types of lymphoma including DLBCL (although its role in treating of DLBCL of the stomach is less studied).
 Rituximab is a monoclonal antibody that is specifically directed against the CD20 antigen, which is a protein that may be found on the surface of certain lymphoma B-cells.